Haarkan/Lunaris-coding-test/README.md

 ## Things that could (or should) be improved

 - Input validation on email and phone number
+- Obviouly db's username and password should not be on github
 - More in deep @docs
 - Customer authentication on order creation
 - Store the percentage in database for friendlier configuration (would require admin auth)